- Modulating furnaces are more efficient than single- or double-stage furnaces.

 Modulating furnaces are long-term purchases where you expect to be in the house for ten years or more before you realize any cost savings.

 High efficiency, modulating gas furnaces are eco-friendly, green purchases.
-Yet the resale value of green home improvements remain debatable.
+Yet the resale value of green home improvements remains debatable.

 Theoretically, a better furnace should add value to your home upon sale.
 In practice, you could mention your high-efficiency furnace in your sales literature, but you may not see a much higher actual sales price because of it.